-“TOKYO BENCH PROJECT” by the company GROUND LEVEL (Motoko Tanaka + Masaki Onishi) – holding the motto “towns are built from the ground level” – will place benches in each area of the Tokyo Biennale 2020 that will connect people, communities, and art, completely transforming the scenes of Tokyo.
-The project kicked off the biennale’s pre-event of 2019 by placing dozens of benches, including one that was twice as large as the standard size, in an open space of the Kyobashi area.
-The project overflows public spaces with benches, transforming the way people go about their daily business, and sights they encounter within our city.
+“TOKYO BENCH PROJECT” by the company GROUND LEVEL (Motoko Tanaka + Masaki Onishi) – holding the motto “towns are built from the ground level” – will place benches in 4 venues in the area of the Tokyo Biennale 2020/2021 that will connect people, communities, and art, completely transforming the scenes of Tokyo.
+The project kicked off the biennale’s pre-event of 2019 by placing 20 benches and one that was twice as large as the standard size, in an open space of the Kyobashi area.
+The project overflowed public spaces with benches, transforming the way people go about their daily business, and sights they encounter within our city.

 By placing a bench, the circulation of people in the area improves, creating a lively everyday scene.
 This is a project that boosts people’s consumption behavior, health, and community building.

 1: “TOKYO BENCH PROJECT” 2019, TOKYO SQUARE GARDEN open space (Tokyo), Photo by yukai

 2: “Kissa Laundry (Morishita Ryogoku Main Store)” 2018, Sumida City, Tokyo, Provided by Ground Level Inc.

 [Pre-event] TOKYO BENCH PROJECT 2019 (27.10-24.11.2019)

 This project aimed to transform the bench-lined open space of Tokyo Square Garden (Kyobashi, Chuo-ku) into the most friendly and welcoming place in the surrounding neighborhood.

 Support: Tokyo Tatemono Co.,Ltd